Informative

 Last updated: 14-12-2019

-Reading the complex answer to this seemingly simple question will only take about 10 minutes of your time.
-However, the entire process that has to be undertaken to prepare and finally set foot on the highest summit on this planet (and successfully returning back to base!) takes about 1 to 2 years.
-Acquiring the passion, grit, and experience needed can sometimes take decades.
+Reading the answer to this seemingly complex question will only take about 10 minutes of your time.
+However, the entire process from planning to preparing to summiting to a safe return from the highest mountain in the world would take anywhere between 1 to 2 years.
+Acquiring the passion, grit, and experience needed to scale Everest can sometimes take decades.

 We’ll be tackling the question in three parts: